TheBarret/Pixel/README.md

 The 'if' and 'strcmp' type statements assume the skipped instruction to be 8 bytes, this means instructions that take up more bytes will not work.

-The following instructions do not work with if-statements:
+The following instructions do not work with if/strcmp -statement:
 - print
 - printv
 - draw
 - inc/dec
 - if-types
+- strcmp
 - storev

 ----------------------------------------------------------------------------------------------------